brillout/wildcard-api/docs/rpc.template.md

   const todos = await response.json();

   await Promise.all(todos.map(async todo => {
-    // We have to make a HTTP request for each todo item.
+    // We have to make an HTTP request for each todo item.
 This is inefficient. await window.fetch('/todos/'+todo.id, {method: 'PUT', body: {id, is_completed: true}});
   });
 };
 ~~~

-In this example a schema is merely less efficient
+In this example a schema is less efficient.
-but there are some situations where a schema makes things not even feasible.
+There are even some situations where a schema makes things impossible.

 In general,
-SQL/ORM queries are more powerful than schema operations;
+SQL/ORM queries are vastly more powerful than schema queries
-a schema is crippling.
+the schema cripples the power of SQL / your ORM.

 > :information_source: **GraphQL's power**
 > <br/>
-> GraphQL improves the situation as GraphQL queries are more powerful than RESTful queries.
+> GraphQL improves the situation but only to a certain degree &mdash; SQL/ORM queries
-> But only to a certain degree &mdash; SQL/ORM queries are still more powerful than GraphQL queries.
+> are still vastly more powerful than GraphQL queries.

 **Schemaless is simple**